Governments are making it difficult for you to access sites like this.

 Even more than I wish his father had never entered our lives, I wish my half-brother was never born.
 I'm jealous and relish the fact that he's illegitimate.
 Incidentally that's how my stepaunt, my half-brother's aunt, feels about my stepfather.
 She resents my stepdad's existence and is upset about her parents not being together.

-Next Confession
+Next Post

 My dad wants me to have a funeral.
 I don't.